xgroleau/embedded-modern-cmake/README.md

 Check the cmake options for more information.

 ### Host
-Note that host compilation is supported, so you can run and test your application natively on your compulter.
+Note that host compilation is supported, so you can run and test your application natively on your computer.
 Just need to mock the bsp.

 ```
 mkdir build